ghost-fvtt/fxmaster/README.md

   A: Some of these modules (e.g. [JB2A]) provide a setting to activate their integration with FXMaster, which is disabled by default.
 You can enable that setting in the module settings.
 If there is no such setting, the module may not provide direct integration with FXMaster.
-In that case, you can still use the animation files provided by the module, but you need to configure them by yourself as described in [Adding Your Own Special Effects to FXMaster](#adding-your-own-special-effects-to-fxmaster).
+In that case, you can still use the animation files provided by the module, but you need to configure them by yourself as described in [Managing Custom Special Effects](#managing-custom-special-effects).

 ## Usage